-It’s that time of year when the seasons are changing and it’s time to store your summer clothes and pull out your fall and winter clothes!
+It’s that time of year when the seasons are changing and it’s time to store your off-season clothes and pull out your in-season clothing!
 Here are a few reasons to do it, and the best practices when storing seasonal clothes.

 Why would you even bother storing seasonal clothes?

 This is something I’ve done since I was a little kid, and I’ve continued to do it through my life and with my kids, and it’s one of my favorite things to do.
 There are lots of benefits to it!

 Here’s why you should be storing out of season clothes

 1. It clears up tons of space in your closet.

 In our new home I have a big closet, but most of the closets in the homes we’ve lived in have been very small.
 Maximize the space by pulling storing winter clothes out during the summer, and summer clothes out during the winter.

 2. It keeps your clothes in better condition

 If you store your off season clothing properly, you’ll keep them in better condition by not hanging them or displaying them year round.